You’ll probably need to leave your piano at home (sorry) but that doesn’t mean you can’t bring another instrument abroad.

 Do Your Research

 Like you would do with any other baggage policies, you'll need to make sure there aren't any caveats with traveling with an instrument.
-For example, Russia has some pretty strict rules when bringing in an instrument that deals with declaring your musical instrument at customs.
+Some countries have some pretty strict rules when bringing in an instrument that deals with declaring your musical instrument at customs.
 Please check any policies and check with ILP before packing up an instrument.
 There can be severe fees, penalties, fines, and even confiscation if certain rules aren't followed.

 Can I Just Buy One Over There?